LivelyDismay/Learn-To-Mod/wabbajack-stuff/faq-wip.md

 ---

-### How do I uncap my FPS?
+### How do I cap/uncap my FPS?

 In Mod Organizer, find the `High FPS Physics Fix` mod.
 Double click it.
 In the pop-up window, select the `INI Files` tab, then select the only INI listed.
-In the right pane, scroll down about halfway until you see `InGameFPS=58`.
-Change the `58` to `0`.
+In the right pane, scroll down about halfway until you see `InGameFPS=`.
+Change the number to your liking.

 ---